 Pricing strategy is how you make money from your mobile application.
 Every breakthrough idea has some business model behind it.
 While initially, you may only be concerned about rapidly launching a Minimum Viable Product, having a pricing strategy in place will only help you build a robust product.

 Pricing a digital product may seem like an easy task, but it certainly isn’t.
-Play Store and App store are sprawling with millions of mobile applications and the types of pricing strategies have evolved over time.
+Play Store and App store are sprawling with millions of mobile applications and the types of pricing models for apps have evolved over time.
 But before we delve too deep into the types of mobile app pricing strategies and discuss their pros and cons, we would like to share some valuable insights that will help you make the right choice.

-Product Pricing Strategies for your Mobile App
+Product Pricing Strategy for Mobile Apps

 1. Human Behaviour and psychology